Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--JXPsTlJIiI,192.3922,201.23436666666666.md

 # [December 17th, 2020 Q&A](../2020-12-17.md)
 ## Q&A: Will we get signs any time soon?
 https://youtube.com/embed/-JXPsTlJIiI?autoplay=1&start=192&end=202
-This question was possibly duplicated with a more recent answer: June 18th, 2021 Livestream Q&A: Will we have Signs? [https://youtube.com/embed/slNYE26evgc?autoplay=1&start=248&end=292](https://youtube.com/embed/slNYE26evgc?autoplay=1&start=248&end=292)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Would you consider adding custom text signs?](./yt-HmdG5XPGjN8.md) [https://www.youtube.com/watch?v=HmdG5XPGjN8](https://www.youtube.com/watch?v=HmdG5XPGjN8)

 ### Topics